ioccc-src/winner/2020/otterness/README.md

 cc -pedantic -Wall -Werror -Wextra -O3 -o prog prog.c
 ```

-The program expects a MIDI on stdin, and writes a modified MIDI to stdout:
+The program expects a MIDI on `stdin`, and writes a modified MIDI to `stdout`:
 ```
 ./prog <input.mid >output.mid
 ```